 - you're not sure if it's blood

-Postmenopausal bleeding isn't usually serious, but can be a sign of cancer.
+Postmenopausal bleeding is not usually serious, but can be a sign of cancer.
 Cancer is easier to treat if it's found early.

 What happens at your GP appointment